-The Secret Life of Bees was a New York Times bestseller for more than two and a half years, a Good Morning America “Read This” Book Club pick and was made into an award-winning film starring Dakota Fanning, Queen Latifah, Jennifer Hudson, and Alicia Keys.
-A coming of age tale set in South Carolina in 1964, The Secret Life of Bees will appeal to fans of Kathryn Stockett’s The Help and Beth Hoffman’s Saving CeeCee Honeycutt, and tells the story of Lily Owens, whose life has been shaped around the blurred memory of the afternoon her mother was killed.
+Fans of The Help will love Sue Monk Kidd’s Southern coming of age tale.
+The Secret Life of Bees was a New York Times bestseller for more than 125 weeks, a Good Morning America “Read This” Book Club pick and was made into an award-winning film starring Dakota Fanning, Queen Latifah, Jennifer Hudson and Alicia Keys.
+Set in South Carolina in 1964, The Secret Life of Bees will appeal to fans of Kathryn Stockett’s The Helpand Beth Hoffman’s Saving CeeCee Honeycutt, and tells the story of Lily Owens, whose life has been shaped around the blurred memory of the afternoon her mother was killed.

 “Inspiring.
 Sue Monk Kidd is a direct literary descendant of Carson McCullers.” —The Baltimore Sun

 “Fully imagined…the core of this story is Lily’s search for a mother, and she finds one in a place she never expected.” —The New York Times Book Review

 “This is the story of a young girl’s journey toward healing, and of the intrinsic sacredness of living in the world.
 Simply wonderful.” —Anne Rivers Siddons

 “”The stunning metaphors and realistic characters are so poignant they will bring tears to your eyes.” —Library Journal